Director – Jenny Waddell

 Danika Stanley – Teacher

 Danika joined Trinity in 2010.
 After participating as a co-oping parent for over ten years, Danika found herself “truly at home in the classroom with preschoolers”.
-She has an AA degree in Liberal Studies and is currently completing her Master Teacher Certificate in Early Childhood Education.
-Danika has three children and has been very involved in San Carlos schools since 2006.
+She has an BA in Child and Adolescent development with a concentration in Early Childhood and holds a California state Site Supervisor permit.
+Danika has three children and is active in San Carlos volunteer organizations.